 The Allergic Disease program at Boston Medical Center provides multidisciplinary diagnostic evaluations and tailored therapeutic plans for patients with allergic and nonallergic rhinitis, food and drug allergy, atopic dermatitis and allergic contact dermatitis, urticaria, angioedema, anaphylaxis and immunodeficiency.
 Our mission is to improve the lives of patients living with allergies by providing state-of-the-art patient care, to provide a resource for referring physicians, to study outcomes of allergen reduction interventions, and to educate trainees in Allergy and Immunology.

-The staff includes physicians certified by the American Board of Allergy and Immunology and nurse practitioners specialized in Allergy, Asthma and Immunology.
-The team also includes physicians who specialize in asthma care and nurses who are trained to provide allergen avoidance education, perform allergy skin testing, administer allergy immunotherapy, and tailor management with anti-IgE or other biologics.
+The staff includes physicians certified by the American Board of Allergy and Immunology and in Pulmonary Diseases (ABIM).
+The team also includes physicians who specialize in asthma care and nurses who are trained to provide allergen avoidance education, perform allergy skin testing, administer allergy immunotherapy (allergy shots), and tailor management with anti-IgE or other recently approved biologics.

-Patients have an initial meeting with an allergy specialist to review their medical history, results of previous allergy testing, if any, and physical examination.
-Further testing frequently includes allergy skin testing, blood tests, rhinolaryngoscopy and sinus computed tomography.
+Patients have an initial meeting with an allergy specialist to review their medical history, results of previous allergy/immunology testing, if any, and physical examination.
+Further testing frequently includes allergy skin testing (prick or patch testing), blood tests, and sinus computed tomography.

 - Diagnosis and management of seasonal and perennial nasal and ocular symptoms due to allergies, nasal polyps, vasomotor rhinitis, and chronic sinusitis.